Competition Rules ("Rules")

 1) Take a view - Landscape Photographer of the Year is an annual photographic competition (“Competition”) open to everyone except employees of Lightworx Ltd or Light & Land Ltd, their families and relatives and anyone else involved with the organisation of the Competition.
 Employees of sponsors and supporters who are not involved in the organisation of the Competition are eligible to enter.
 To ensure fairness, in the case of employees of Network Rail or any other rail industry organisation, photographs that, in the judges’ opinion, having consulted with Network Rail, have been taken in a place that is not open to the public, will be disqualified and the entry fee will not be refunded.
 The owners of the Competition are Lightworx Ltd t/a Take a view (“TAV”) of Eccliffe Mill, Gillingham, Dorset SP8 5RE.

-2a) Entries must be of the United Kingdom of Great Britain & Northern Ireland, the Isle of Man or the Channel Islands.
+2a) Images must be of the United Kingdom of Great Britain & Northern Ireland, the Isle of Man or the Channel Islands.

-b) Entries must have been taken within the five years immediately prior to the closing date.
+b) Images must have been taken within the five years immediately prior to the closing date.

-c) Entries that have won an award (including winner, runner-up, highly commended, commended) in a major competition (including previous Competitions), or that have been entered in such a competition where the results are pending, are not eligible for entry.
+c) Images that have won an award in a major competition (including previous Competitions), or that have been entered in such a competition where the results are pending, are not eligible for entry.

-d) Once entered into the Competition, identical images must not be entered into any major competition until the Competition results are announced or until the entrant is informed by TAV that their entry has not reached the next stage of judging.
+d) Once entered into the Competition, identical images must not be entered into any major competition whose results are announced prior to 31st October 2018 until the entrant is informed by TAV that the image has not reached the next stage of judging.

 e) TAV reserves the right to decide if a competition is ‘major’ and their decision is final.
 If you are unsure of the eligibility of an image you are intending to enter, please email firstname.lastname@example.org for clarification before proceeding.